When Financial Crisis Strikes, the Opportunity Fund Can Keep Dreams Alive

 “Bottom line, the financial aid for the girls to go to camp has been a great gift,” Carol says.
 “The girls know that we work hard for the money to go to camp and they didn’t pick expensive ones … the girls use their Cookie Reward.
 We just asked for financial aid to make up the difference.”

 Help make the difference for other families like Danielle’s and Nikki’s – make a gift to the Girl Scout Opportunity Fund so our girls can see their dreams come true.

 When you support Girl Scouts of Northern California’s Opportunity Fund, you are literally making dreams come true for girls who, without you, could not experience the extraordinary opportunities that we provide.
-Thanks to generous donors like you, the financial aid provided from our Girl Scout Opportunity Fund allows EVERY girl to experience fun, friendship and adventure.
+The economy presents us with a challenge: as families experience tougher financial times, our requests for financial aid increase – but our girls’ dreams don’t go away.